sgolovine/roll-your-gopher/README.md

 It should also be noted, if you use a programming text editor that remaps TAB to a number of spaces, you want to make sure that feature is disabled.

-Although not required, I also highly recommend Firefox + OverbiteFF, it's a simple extension that lets you browse gopher:// sites using Firefox.
+Although not required, I also highly recommend Firefox with the OverbiteFF extension, it's a simple extension that lets you browse gopher:// sites using Firefox.

 [Get OverbiteFF](http://gopher.floodgap.com/overbite/)